Epistle of James: Historical context

 Poverty and wealth are key concerns throughout the epistle, and these issues are likely to reflect the epistle's historical context.
-The author shows concern for vulnerable and marginalised groups, such as "orphans and widows" (Jas 1:27), believers who are "poorly clothed and lacking in daily food" (Jas 2:15), and the oppressed waged-worker (Jas 5:4).
-He writes strongly against the rich (Jas 1:10; 5:1–6) and those who show partiality towards them (Jas 2:1–7).
+The author shows concern for vulnerable and marginalised groups, such as "orphans and widows" (James 1:27), believers who are "poorly clothed and lacking in daily food" (James 2:15), and the oppressed waged-worker (James 5:4).
+He writes strongly against the rich (James 1:10; 5:1–6) and those who show partiality towards them (James 2:1–7).

 Doctrine

 Justification

 The epistle contains the following famous passage concerning salvation and justification: